Chapter 2: Dependent Type Theory

 Function Abstraction and Evaluation

-In Lean, fun
+In Lean, fun and λ are the same.

 Definition: Alpha Equivalence